koto-lang/koto/docs/language/functions_advanced.md

 ## Argument Unpacking

-Functions that expect containers as arguments can _unpack_ their contained values directly in the argument declaration by using parentheses.
+Functions that expect containers as arguments can _unpack_ the contained elements directly in the argument declaration by using parentheses.

 ```koto
 # A function that sums a container with three contained values